 As a self-employed, freelance online marketer and professional Filipino taxpayer, I am logging here my detailed experience and learnings in paying my tax obligations here in the Philippines.
-I am also a blogger about travel destinations, Bacolod street smart tips and guides, financial literacy and real estate investments such as condos, houses and RE selling.
+I am also a blogger about financial literacy, real estate investments, Bacolod City, and law school.

-In order for a country to move from poverty to prosperity, one of the factors is EASE IN DOCUMENTING OWNERSHIP, TAXES and INCOME RECORDS TO THE GOVERNMENT.
-To see the rest of the 100+ factors, get this e-book by a Reformed Theologian Wayne Grudem entitled “Poverty of Nations: A Sustainable Solution.”
+In order for a country to move from poverty to prosperity, one of the factors is EASE IN DOCUMENTING OWNERSHIP and TRANSFERRING SUCH.
+There must be security of property for individuals so that trust and transactions can flourish.
+To see the rest of those 100+ factors, see this e-book by a Reformed Theologian Wayne Grudem entitled “Poverty of Nations: A Sustainable Solution.”

 I had a hard time looking for a complete guide for BIR tax for freelancers online that’s why I resolved to myself that I’ll make one to be of better help for other self-employed / consultants like me.

 I am including my personal experience in BIR, subjective observations, opinions and comparison.
 Also objective public data and guidelines.

 My writing style is to make this as layman-ish as possible by using common terms that the majority of ordinary Filipinos will understand especially those that are not professional book-keepers, lawyers or CPA’s.